Bryan Park Dam Removals and Stream Restoration

 Virginia’s dam safety regulations have become more and more stringent in recent years.
 Not only has the criteria changed which dams are regulated, but the compliance criteria for regulated dams has also changed significantly.
 The Virginia Department of Conservation and Recreation (DCR) has been proactively reaching out to dam owners across the Commonwealth to ensure that regulated dams are in compliance.

-The City is working with on-call civil engineering firm Hazen to conduct engineer’s inspections of the dams, collect topographic and bathometric survey information, document geotechnical findings, and perform hydrologic and hydraulic (H&H) research and analysis.
+The City is working with on-call civil engineering firm Hazen to conduct engineer’s and owner's inspections of the dams, collect topographic and bathometric survey information, document geotechnical findings, and perform hydrologic and hydraulic (H&H) research and analysis.

 This continuing effort focuses on ensuring compliance with the following goals in mind: